Last Updated on October 4, 2022 by Maryam Siddiqui

 - Possibility to apply for Portuguese nationality after 5 years in a regular situation in Portugal.

 What type of investment would you like to do?

 There are, in fact, many areas to invest in Portugal, especially if we take into account the strength of doing business in the whole European Union.

 Real estate, capital, and business are just some of the ways to generate money in Portugal.
 But most foreigners consider these top 3 types of investments in Portugal.

 We should remember that Portugal was, not so long ago, a country dedicated mainly to agriculture, livestock, and fishing.

 With the financial assistance of the European Union, Portugal took the opportunity to develop its structure to be one of the most important technological fields in Europe, mainly in the Lisbon area.

-If you want to know more about Portugal and its opportunities, why not join our Facebook community about Portugal for expats?
+If you want to know more about Portugal and its opportunities, why not join our Facebook Group – All About Portugal For Expats?

 It’s a community of over 8,000 enthusiasts that talks about everything from investments to housing and more!
 And if you need professional help, contact Viv Europe now!